cloudqubes/ootc-documentation/source/adminguide/templates.rst

    -  **Description**: Display test for the ISO image.
 For example, CentOS 6.2 64-bit.

-   -  **URL**: The URL that hosts the ISO image.
-The Management Server must be able to access this location via HTTP.
-If needed you can place the ISO image directly on the Management Server

-   -  **Zone**: Choose the zone where you want the ISO to be available, or All Zones to make it available throughout CloudStack.
+   -  **Zone**: Choose the zone where you want the ISO to be available, or All Zones to make it available throughout OOTC.

    -  **Bootable**: Whether or not a guest could boot off this ISO image.
 For example, a CentOS ISO is bootable, a Microsoft Office ISO is not bootable.

-   -  **OS Type**: This helps CloudStack and the hypervisor perform certain operations and make assumptions that improve the performance of the guest.
+   -  **OS Type**: This helps OOTC and the hypervisor perform certain operations and make assumptions that improve the performance of the guest.
 Select one of the following.